Last Updated on by

 The reason for this comparison is that Canada Goose is considered a “luxury” outdoor apparel brand, similar to how The North Face is labeled.

 Canada Goose had very humble beginnings, having been founded nearly 60 years ago in Toronto.
 They originally specialized wool vest, raincoats, and suits designed for snowmobiling.
-In the ’70s the company changed to the “Canada Goose” name we know now as they began using goose down heavily in their jackets.
+In the ’70s the company changed to the “Canada Goose” name we know now as they began using goose down heavily as a fabric in their jackets.
 They’ve continued to grow tremendously, reaching numerous milestones all the way up to 2017 when they released a groundbreaking merino wool knitwear line specifically designed for active use.

 As far as their jackets go, for winter wear you’ll have a selection of: